 Like many of the other joints in your body, your spine experiences degenerative changes as you get older.
 These changes may cause a narrowing of the spine, leading to a condition known as lumbar spinal stenosis, which is a common source of lower back pain.
-Double board-certified pain management expert Dr. Jay M. Shah at SamWell Institute for Pain Management in West Orange and Colonia, New Jersey, offers many innovative treatments for the management of lumbar spinal stenosis and can develop a plan to help you feel more like your usual self.
+Pain management expert Dr. Jay M. Shah at SamWell Institute for Pain Management in Colonia, New Jersey, offers many innovative treatments for the management of lumbar spinal stenosis and can develop a plan to help you feel more like your usual self.
 For an appointment, call the office, or book online today.

 Lumbar spinal stenosis is a condition that refers to the narrowing of your lumbar spinal canal, which may compress the nerves causing pain.
 Though lumbar spinal stenosis can occur at any time, it most often develops because of the degenerative changes that occur to your spine as you get older.

 Each vertebrae is separated by a tough, spongy disc that provides cushion, as well as space between each of the bones.
 Over time, these discs dry out and lose height, causing the spinal canal to narrow.

 It’s estimated that 95% of adults have some degree of degenerative spinal changes by the time they reach 50.
 However, not everyone with lumbar spinal stenosis experiences symptoms.
 You may experience symptoms if the narrowing of your spine causes nerve irritation or inflammation.

 If you’re experiencing lower back pain, Dr. Shah can determine the cause and provide the most appropriate and effective treatment.

 Dr. Shah can determine if your lower back pain symptoms are a result of lumbar spinal stenosis after a comprehensive examination.
 During your exam, he reviews your symptoms and medical history and conducts a physical.